Overview | Hokkaido Marathon 2025

 2. Cancellation for personal reasons shall not be accepted once the application has been submitted.

-From the day of payment until three months before the event (until May 25) = 50%
+From the day of payment until June 30 = 50%

-If the event is cancelled due to extreme heat (equivalent to a heat index [WBGT] of 28 or higher *1), the entry fee will not be refunded because the decision will only be made immediately before or on the day of the race.
+If the event is canceled due to extreme heat (equivalent to a Wet Bulb Globe Temperature [WBGT] of 28°C or higher), the entry fee will not be refunded because the decision will only be made immediately before or on the day of the race.
+The final decision will be based on WBGT predictions posted on the Ministry of the Environment’s website.
+Depending on conditions, immediately before the race starts, additional checkpoints may be set and checkpoint closing times may be moved earlier.

-7. Applicants shall agree that personal information, such as their name, age, gender, place of residence (names of countries, prefectures and other administrative entities; names of cities, towns and villages), past records and portraits may be used in the marathon’s promotional materials, such as videos, photographs, articles and race data published via such media as newspapers, TV programs (including commercials), magazines, the Internet and pamphlets.
-They shall also agree that the publishing and portrait rights to such information belong to the organizer, and shall not execute their portrait rights.
+7. Participants shall agree that personal information, such as their name, age, gender, and place of residence (names of countries, prefectures and other administrative entities; names of cities, towns and villages), past records, and portraits may be used in the marathon’s promotional materials, such as videos, photographs, articles, and race data published via such media as newspapers, TV programs (including commercials), magazines, the internet, and pamphlets.
+Participants shall also agree that the publishing rights to such information belong to the organizer and shall not exercise their portrait rights.

-To ensure the smooth operation of this event, personal information is used to provide entry information, inform runners of race records and related data and inform entrants of the next Hokkaido Marathon, as well as for to announce records, provide first-aid treatment and cooperate with medical institutions.
-It may be provided to third parties such as health centers, medical institutions, and the Japan Association of Athletics Federations for the purpose of preventing infectious diseases, and may be used by the organizer or disclosed to the event’s supporters and collaborators to provide information on services, products and the like offered by the organizer, supporters and collaborators.
-It may also be used by the organizer or trustees to confirm entry information.
+8. The organizer recognizes the importance of personal information, observes the Personal Information Protection Act and related regulations, and handles the personal information obtained from participants (including data provided at the time of entry) based on its privacy policy.
+To ensure the smooth operation of this event, personal information is used to provide entry information, inform runners of race records and related data, notify the runners about the next Hokkaido Marathon, announce records, provide first-aid treatment, and cooperate with medical institutions.
+Furthermore, it may also be shared with third parties such as the Japan Association of Athletics Federations, and partner companies of this event.
+The information may also be used by the organizer or disclosed to the event’s partner companies and cooperating organizations to provide information about and offer services, products, and the like offered by the organizer, sponsors, partner companies, and cooperating organizations.
+It may also be used by the organizer or contractors to confirm participants’ entry details.

 Partner